cabforum/smime/SBR.md

 The CA or RA MUST retain information sufficient to evidence the fulfilment of the identity validation process and the verified attributes.
 In addition to identity attributes, the CA or RA SHALL record the following information: issuer, validity period, and the document's unique identification number.

-Automated and manual processes may be used in combination (for example using automated support for  a registration agent, or an automated process that falls back to a registration agent if the process yields an uncertain result).
+Automated and manual processes MAY be used in combination (for example using automated support for  a registration agent, or an automated process that falls back to a registration agent if the process yields an uncertain result).

 2.	**Validation of a digital identity document**